thr3-arendt/steuernummer/README.md

 # steuernummer fork for php 7.2

-This is a fork of https://github.com/rechtlogisch/steuernummer/ meant to run on php 7.2.
+This is a fork of https://github.com/rechtlogisch/steuernummer/ meant to run on (deprecated) php 7.2.
+Only use this if you require older php versions.
 Code and tests were modified.
 Consider this untested and unsupported.